misskey-dev/misskey/packages/misskey-js/etc/misskey-js.api.md

 // Warnings were encountered during analysis:
 //
 // src/entities.ts:35:2 - (ae-forgotten-export) The symbol "ModerationLogPayloads" needs to be exported by the entry point index.d.ts
+// src/streaming.types.ts:220:4 - (ae-forgotten-export) The symbol "ReversiUpdateKey" needs to be exported by the entry point index.d.ts
-// src/streaming.types.ts:228:4 - (ae-forgotten-export) The symbol "ReversiUpdateSettings" needs to be exported by the entry point index.d.ts
+// src/streaming.types.ts:230:4 - (ae-forgotten-export) The symbol "ReversiUpdateSettings" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)